DEIS-Tools/DistributedExercisesAAU/README.md

    2. Design the logic for the Route Request process.
 What can you use as a broadcast id?
 Design also the Route Reply process, which should be much easier.
    3. Look for the TODOs, and implement your solution.
 3. Now consider a node going offline in the network.
-Simulate a temporary node failure in the AODV-based network and observe how the network handles reconnection.
+Simulate a node failure in the AODV-based network and observe how the network handles it.
-   1. Discuss how you expect the network to handle the disconnection and reconnection of a node.
+   1. Discuss how you expect the network to handle the disconnection of a node.
-   2. Implement logic that simulates a temporary node failure for one of the nodes by disconnecting it from its neighbors.
-Let it reconnect after a short delay.
+   2. Implement logic that simulates a node failure for one of the nodes by disconnecting it from its neighbours.
-   3. When the node reconnects, it should send a Route Request message to re-establish its presence in the network.
-   4. Observe the network's routing behavior during disconnection and reconnection.
+   3. Observe the network's routing behaviour after the node fails.
 Does it match your expectations?

 NOTICE: To execute the code, issue for example: